 I have been making this tuna pasta bake for years, it has been refined over time and it has been tested on many children over the years.
-Yes, tuna pasta bake is perfect for play dates.
+Yes, tuna pasta bake is perfect for playdates.
 And this recipe never fails.
 It is easy to make and is relatively quick.
-The sauce comes together whilst the pasta is cooking, then it’s just a case of mixing it all together, add a little topping and pop it in the oven.
+The sauce comes together whilst the pasta is cooking, then it's just a case of mixing it all together, adding a little topping and popping it in the oven.
 Job done!
-This tuna past bake is creamy but not too wet.
+This tuna pasta bake is creamy but not too wet.
 It has the best crunchiest topping, which is actually my favourite part of a good tuna pasta bake.

 Creamy Tuna Pasta Bake

 - 500 g Rigatoni Pasta

 - 2 x 120g tins of tuna steak in spring water drained

 - 50 g butter